spykor/Big-Sur_AMD-FX-6300_GA-990XA-UD3/README.md

   Reboot into the new system disk (Big Sur)

-  Everything (but Sleep and proper Shutdown) should be working axcept Audio.
+  Everything (but Sleep and proper Shutdown) should be working except Audio.
 For some reason Big Sur brakes VoodooHDA.kext injected through Opencore.

  ** Fix Audio / VoodooHDA in Big Sur**